 Add each user pair, and you’ll start to see them populate the Data Migration screen.
 You’ll get used to checking this screen multiple times a day.
 At this stage, you can send your users their new passwords (for security purposes, I always check off the “force user to change their password on next login” button).
 They can begin using their new email addresses now, and all new mail will show up in their otherwise empty inbox.
 Only after the migration is complete will they see their historical email.

 The solution provided to me by the chat representatives was literally to log in to every @example-two.com account, download all of the documents they own.
 Share all the documents shared with them to the new @example.com domain.
 Then, log in to the new @example.com account and upload all the documents.
+Similarly for Contacts and Calendar, log in to each account and export/import.

 This is incredibly cumbersome, and really seems like a large oversight on the part of Google.
 I refuse to believe that this is the official way to move documents between users’ Google Drive documents for a large organization.
 As I mentioned in the intro, I’m sure that there are better tools available for higher-paying customers – but I was not able to access any such tool.